Khushi-2208/Text-To-Speech-Converter/README.md

 # How It Works:
 1. Type your text into the input box.
-2. Click the “Speak” button.
+2. Click the “Listen” button.
 3. The browser will read the text out loud using its built-in voice engine.

 # Setup: